 T0 is not only a label but also an inference area with appropriate inference parameters.
 DLR can find the text line L0 with the same vertical coordinate as T0, then calculate more accurate reference coordinates of the target label T1.

-text recognition engine.
-It combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
+text recognition engine that helps it obtain text recogntion results quickly and accurately.
+This feature combines the advantages of CNN (Convolutional Neural Networks) models and traditional image feature extraction.

-In order to improve the accuracy of text recognition, DLR supports
+In order to improve text recognition accuracy, DLR supports

-In order to cope with various scenarios, DLR provides a variety of processing modes at each stage of the algorithm to maintain great scalability.
-For example, the
+In order to cope with various scenarios, DLR provides a variety of processing modes at each stage of the algorithm process to maintain great scalability.

-RegionPredetectionModes provides different pre-detection methods for the reference region.
-These modes can be configured not only through API but also through a configuration template.
+These modes can be configured not only through API but also through a configuration template (as file, string, JSON etc.).
 Furthermore, the implementation of these modes can be customized according to customer scenarios to seamlessly integrated with customer’s project.

-Vehicle Identification Numbers (VINs) are commonly used in the automotive industry for vehicles identification.
-With the help of DLR, users can identify any vehicle anywhere, anytime by scanning VINs.
+Vehicle Identification Numbers (VINs) are one of, if not the most important pieces of information commonly used in the automotive industry, usually for vehicle identification.
+With the help of DLR, users can identify any vehicle anywhere, anytime by scanning the VINs.